ahmedAbouismail/SnapSearch-Backend/README.md

 ### Mysql Dump

-Use cbir_result_dump.sql to get the dump of the Db then open XAMPP to  run Apache and MySQL Server
+Insert into MySql Workbench cbir_result_dump.sql to get the dump of the Db then open XAMPP to  run Apache and MySQL Server

 To run the server of the Api go to Database file and run dbApi.py